bobgwilson/bobgwilson.github.io/index.md

 ## Skydio Robotics Software Engineering Internship

-I recently completed an Open Avenues internship with [Skydio](https://www.skydio.com/), the largest drone manufacturer in the US, and the world leader in autonomous drones:
+I recently completed an Open Avenues internship with <a href="https://www.skydio.com/" target="_blank">Skydio</a>, the largest drone manufacturer in the US, and the world leader in autonomous drones:

 * Developed a working dynamics simulation and feedback controller of a Skydio quadrotor drone
 * Wrote quality Python code in a team environment using VS Code and packages NumPy, SciPy, and SymForce
-* Delivered a [GitHub repository](https://github.com/bobgwilson/skydio-quadrotor/blob/main/5-Controller-Full.ipynb) with Jupyter notebooks that include implementations and derivations
+* Delivered a <a href="https://github.com/bobgwilson/skydio-quadrotor/" target="_blank">GitHub repository</a> with Jupyter notebooks that include implementations and derivations
 * Had a blast and learned a lot about writing code in a team environment at a major tech company.

 ## Washtenaw Community College
 In Winter 2024, I studied Computer Science at Washtenaw Community College.
 I learned a little bit of Python, C++, HTML, and SQL in the CPS120 Intro to Computer Science class.
-I wrote all of the [Python code](https://github.com/bobgwilson/prime-numbers/blob/main/prime_numbers.py) on a team software project that generates prime and composite numbers and factorizes the composites, which won the Project Codeway class competition.
+I wrote all of the <a href="https://github.com/bobgwilson/prime-numbers/blob/main/prime_numbers.py" target="_blank">Python code</a> on a team software project that generates prime and composite numbers and factorizes the composites, which won the Project Codeway class competition.

 I learned a lot more about Python in the CPS141 Intro to Python class, and my final project was a Data Science Visualization project for crime statistics analysis.
-After the class, I became a [PCEP Certified Entry-Level Python Programmer](https://verify.openedg.org/?id=WLFT.A1TC.sJXu) (Python Institute PCEP-30-02)
+After the class, I became a <a href="https://verify.openedg.org/?id=WLFT.A1TC.sJXu" target="_blank">PCEP Certified Entry-Level Python Programmer</a> (Python Institute PCEP-30-02)

-I had a 4.0 GPA and was on the Dean's List - High Honors.
+I achieved a perfect 4.0 GPA and was on the Dean's List - High Honors.

 ## Previous Career in Animation

-Please see my separate [animation website](http://www.bobwilsonanimation.com/) for more info on my previous career as an Animator working at some of the world's top studios in Feature Animation, Visual Effects, and Video Games.
+Please see my separate <a href="http://www.bobwilsonanimation.com/" target="_blank">animation website</a> for more info on my previous career as an Animator working at some of the world's top studios in Feature Animation, Visual Effects, and Video Games.